Get,

 • Brush the baby’s teeth with a soft baby-friendly toothbrush as the first tooth appears.

-• Use a small amount of fluoride toothpaste for babies that are over two years old who can spit it out.
+• Use a small amount of fluoride toothpaste for babies who are over three years old and can spit it out9.

-• Take your child to the dentist by their first birthday or within six months of their first tooth.
+• Take your child to the dentist when they are one year old or within six months of their first tooth.

 • It is proposed to set up good dental habits.